 IP leaders do not wake up hoping for more data or more technology.
 Their north star is delivering more value (or mitigating risk) to the business.
 Gone are the days when a patent team was recognised or rewarded on the size of the patent portfolio.
 Indeed, it was this historic practice that takes some of the blame for the perception of IP teams purely as a cost centre.

 So the rational approach to the adoption of AI, or indeed any new technology is to start with why.
-The Simon Sinek approach is to be commended for IP professionals, where it is imperative to focus on the problem that needs to be solved (the why), in favour of hunting a specific technology (the how) or a specific user interface (the what).
+The Simon Sinek approach is to be commended for IP professionals.
+It is imperative to focus on the problem that needs to be solved (the why), in favour of hunting a specific technology (the how) or a specific user interface (the what).

 Source: Simon Sinek